ibireme/yyjson/doc/API.md

 The following functions can be used to access a JSON array.<br/>

-Note that accessing elements by an index may take a linear search time.
+Note that accessing elements by index may take a linear search time.
 Therefore, if you need to iterate through an array, it is recommended to use the iterator API.

 ```c
 // Returns the number of elements in this array.